Is Vitamin D Connected to Heart Health?

 Another study, found in the Journal of the American College of Cardiology, reported that those with chronic heart failure who received vitamin D supplements for 12 months showed improved cardiovascular function compared with those who took the placebo.3 In all, the authors of the study point to the possibility of vitamin D supplements as an aid for improving cardiac function in those with heart failure.

-Getting Adequate Amounts of Vitamin D is Still Important
+Getting Adequate Amounts of Vitamin D

-Because of this, and because a deficiency in vitamin D, or any vitamin for that matter, has the potential to cause harm, we suggest ensuring that you’re getting the adequate recommended amount.
 To know exactly what that amount is for you and your body, you should speak with your doctor.
+(Be sure to share your heart rate info during your visit with our simple Share with Your Doctor feature.)
 A simple blood test can show you exactly where your vitamin D levels are.
 And depending on your doctor’s recommendations, you can explore getting vitamin D through any of it’s three forms shared below:

 Vitamin D Through Sun Exposure